zc911/MatrixSlow/README_EN.md

 ├── matrixslow
 └── matrixslow_serving
 ```
-- matrixslow: The core code, including implementation of computational graphs, auto-differentiation and optimization, model saving and loading, and distributed training.
+- matrixslow: The core code section, including computational graphs, auto-derivation and optimization algorithms, model saving loading, and distributed training. matrixslow_serving: A generic model inference service, similar to tensorflow serving.
-- matrixslow_serving: generic model inference service, similar to tensorflow serving
+- matrixslow_serving: Generic model inference service, similar to tensorflow serving.
-- example: follow the chapters in the book for examples, such as ch02 which shows how to implement a simple class LR model with matrixslow, and ch11 which demonstrates how to conduct distributed training.
+- example: ch05 introduces how to build and train multi-layer fully connected neural networks with matrixslow, and ch11 demonstrates how to run distributed training.